niklausgerber/themis/README.md

 Didn't want to load the same scripts so I made a separate snippet.
 Please change it at will but I am happy if you leave the comment on the last line.

 ### /site/snippets/header.php
-The complete footer of your page.
+The complete header of your page.
 Please change it at will.

 ### /site/templates/article.php
 Style of the photo detail page.